Benjamin Tod: Solo career

 In 2017, Tod released the solo album I Will Rise which was recorded with "two mics and no overdubbing."
-In early 2019, Tod announced his second solo album, A Heart of Gold is Hard to Find, which was released November 22, 2019.
+In early 2019, Tod announced his second solo album, A Heart of Gold Is Hard to Find, which was released November 22, 2019.
 In June 2022, Tod announced his third solo album, Songs I Swore I'd Never Sing, which was released September 23, 2022.

 Personal life

 Tod met his wife Ashley Mae when they were teenagers.
 While she was in college he busked and hopped trains to earn money.
-The couple has a homestead in Kentucky.
+The couple has a homestead in Muhlenberg County, Kentucky.